Mqtth3w/Forwarder-Telegram-bot/README.md

-# Bot to be contacted without giving your telegram account.
+# Bot to be contacted without giving your Telegram account.

 ## How to deploy the bot in JavaScript completely free (Cloudflare based):
 It can handle 100k requests for free per day (Cloudflare limits).